 SA4 is also aware that other methods exist to embed metadata within media data samples (e.g., SEI, T.35), event message box and sample groups.
 However, metadata tracks offer significant advantages for dynamic metadata that is synchronized and closely associated with media data.
 Additionally, ISO/IEC 14496-12:2022 (ISOBMFF) define multiplexed metadata track format ('mebx') capable of carrying multiple metadata items over a time range that allows multiplexing different types of metadata and reduce the number of metadata tracks to a single metadata track.

-SA4 has identified the following high-level requirements for consideration by MEPG to suitably extend CMAF specification to support CMAF tracks that:
+SA4 has identified the following high-level requirements for consideration by MPEG to suitably extend CMAF specification to support CMAF tracks that:

 can multiplex one media type track with its associated small size timed aligned metadata, with the possibility of multiplexing at different granularity level.